wearefrank/frank-runner/README.md

 ```

 By default the example configurations in tomcat4ibis will be used.
 To use
-another project create a build.properties in the main directory with the following content:
+another project create a build.properties in the main directory with the
+following content (assuming your ibis4example project folder has the same parent
+folder as the tomcat4ibis folder):

 ```
-project.dir=Ibis4Example
+project.dir=ibis4example
 ```

 In case this projects contains a pom.xml it is assumed to be a Maven project and